 In order to qualify for the MDC-MAP Program with the DGC, applicants must submit the following:

-**Please refer to the DGC Manitoba website https://www.dgc.ca/en/manitoba for more information on the MDC-MAP Program**
+Please visit the DGC Manitoba website at https://www.dgc.ca/en/manitoba for more information about the steps you need to take for membership.

-Individuals interested in working on a IATSE 669 shoot can apply for Membership or the Trainee Program.
+Individuals interested in working on an ICG 669 shoot can apply for Membership or the Trainee Program.

-The IATSE Local 669 membership is involved in all aspects of film and television that pertains to the camera.
+The ICG 669 membership is involved in all aspects of film and television that pertains to the camera.

 In order to qualify for membership, applicants must meet specific department requirements.
 The specific information can be found here: IA669 Membership Requirements.